 On our second day in Paris, we just randomly chose a little cafe that served up organic dishes that were pre-made.
 I must say that I was a little worried about the flavor of the food, but it turned out to be quite delicious!

-For those who know me, you wouldn’t be surprised that I’ve been a little focused on accomplishing this task.
+For those who know me, you wouldn’t be surprised that I’m a tiny bit obsessed about various things.
 You see, I have a little obsessive personality trait that my family finds either annoying or entertaining.

 My dessert has a flaky croissant crust and a layer of egg custard followed by cooked apple slices and then finally topped with a rich glaze of apricot jelly and calvados brandy.
 I hope you enjoy baking and eating it as much as my family does.
 This dessert doesn’t last too long in our house!

 It is best served warm and fresh.
 But, if eaten the next day, heat in the oven to get the crust to its original flaky texture.